vonglasow/atoum-documentation/source/en/asserters/float.inc.rst

 .. hint::
    ``isZero`` is a method inherited from the ``integer`` asserter.
-   For more informations, refer to the documentation of :ref:`integer::isZero <integer-is-zero>`
+   For more information, refer to the documentation of :ref:`integer::isZero <integer-is-zero>`